Salah al-Din al-Bitar: Early political activity

-During the next two years, Bitar, Aflaq and other associates edited a review entitled al-Tali`a (the vanguard).
+During the next two years, Bitar, Aflaq and other associates edited a magazine entitled al-Tali`a (the vanguard).
 According to Batatu, this publication displayed more concern with social issues than with national problems.
-Bitar and Aflaq's political stance was closer to the Syrian Communist Party than to any of the other political groups in Damascus.
-They became disillusioned with the Communists in 1936, after the Popular Front government came to power in France.
+Bitar and Aflaq were unhappy with the National Bloc, the main party representing Syria in the Parliament, which Bitar called the "Syrian bourgeoisie".
+At the same time, huge student demonstrations took place all over Syria, which were breaking with the Syrian bourgeoisie, which Bitar and Aflak were part of, according to him.
+Their political stance was closer to the Syrian Communist Party than to any of the other political groups in Damascus.
+They became disillusioned with the French Communists in 1936, after the Popular Front government came to power in France.
 Although the French Communist Party was now part of the government, France's approach to its colonies barely changed.

-Bitar and Aflaq were unhappy with the Syrian party's stance in these circumstances.
+The student movement gradually broke with the National Bloc when they signed the Franco-Syrian Treaty of Independence, which recognized Syria's independence but granted full emancipation gradually over a 25–year period and was seen as French hegemony camouflaged.
+The French then refused to ratify the treaty.

-In 1939, Aflaq and Bitar began to attract a small following of students, and in 1941 they issued leaflets agitating against French rule, using the title al-ihyaa' al-'arabi"the Arab Resurrection".
-Their first use of the name al-ba'ath al-'arabiwhich has the same meaningcame some time later; it had already been adopted by Zaki al-Arsuzia nationalist activist from Iskandarun province in north-western Syria who had come to Damascus in the wake of his native area's annexation by Turkey.
+In 1939, Aflaq and Bitar began to attract a small following of students, and in 1941 they issued leaflets agitating against French rule, using the title Arab Ihya Movement —"the Arab Revival".
+On 24 October 1942, both Bitar and Aflaq resigned from their teaching positions to take up politics full-time.